Mental health and mental health first aiders in the workplace

 - Encourage self-care and promote mental health wellness

-MHFA is a training programme that teaches people how to recognise the signs and symptoms of poor mental health and substance abuse.
+Mental health first aid training is a programme that teaches people how to recognise the signs and symptoms of poor mental health and substance abuse.
 The training also teaches MHFAs to respond to the indicators and support the affected individual.
 The steps to becoming a certified MHFA are:

 - Visit Mental Health First Aid England, Public Health Scotland, Mental Health Wales or Aware Northern Ireland depending on your location and use search tools to find nearby training courses suited to your needs for Mental Health First Aid